 The Ultimate PAC

 Many industrial automation companies now offer PAC solutions, but in our experience not all offerings on the market meet the full definition of a PAC.
 In particular the requirement for open, fully flexible, industry-standard software support is often not fully realised.

-In our experience the National Instruments LabVIEW Platform includes the ultimate PAC device currently available on the market.
+The National Instruments LabVIEW Platform arguably includes the ultimate true PAC product line currently available on the market.
 CompactRIO is an industrially hard implementation of NI’s innovative Reconfigurable IO (RIO) architecture that combines a real-time embedded controller, reconfigurable FPGA hardware, and ultra-rugged modular I/O in a single LabVIEW programmable device.
 It supports multi-channel analog acquisition rates up to 1 MSa/s/Ch, with control loop rates to 10s of kHz.
 It is fully network enabled, and can support multiple simultaneously active industry standard communication protocols.